 May be repeated with new content to a maximum of four units.

 261. Seminar in Environmental Radiation (2)

-Prerequisites: Biology 150A and Biology 151.
+Prerequisites: Biology 150 and Biology 151.

 The sources, characteristics, distribution, measurement, and fate of radioactive contaminants in the biosphere and interactions with the biota.
-Maximum cred four units applicable on a master's degree.
+Maximum credit

 270. Seminar in Genetics (2)

 Prerequisite: Biology 155.